dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/how-to-use-rsa-in-dotnet-rsacryptoserviceprovider-vs-rsacng-and-good-practise-patterns.md

     <li>The RSA instance could have been injected somewhere else as well, therefore disposing it would cause a bug.</li>
     <li>There is a <a href="http://dailydotnettips.com/2014/01/15/benefit-of-using-in-dispose-for-net-objects-why-and-when/">benefit of the using statement</a> and the constructor injection pattern doesn't allow me to make use of it</li>
 </ol>
-<p>This means we are better of by using a different dependency injection pattern.
+<p>This means we are better off by using a different dependency injection pattern.
 In this instance the factory pattern is more suitable:</p>
 <pre><code>public interface IRSAFactory
 {
     RSA CreateRSA();